You can drink distilled water, but it does not contain the same minerals as tap water. It may also have a flatter taste.

 Some sources claim that drinking distilled water will help detoxify your body and improve your health.
 Others claim distilled water leaches minerals from your body and could put your health at risk.
 In reality, neither of these claims is entirely true.

 Because you already get most of the minerals you need from your diet, drinking distilled water shouldn’t make you deficient.
-Still, if you are going to drink distilled water, it’s a good idea to make sure you get your recommended daily servings of fruits and vegetables.
+Still, if you’re going to drink distilled water, it’s a good idea to make sure you get your recommended daily servings of fruits and vegetables.

 Depending on where you live, distilled water could be better for you than tap water.
 If your town’s water is tainted with harmful chemicals or pesticides, you’re safer drinking distilled.